derat/soundalike/README.md

     	Print version and exit
 ```

-Example output when scanning a directory:
+Example output when scanning the current directory:

 ```
 % soundalike .